CONNECT-platform/inter-auth-spec/MOTIVATION.md

 as it currently stands, the conventional method of conducting **direct integration**, is for the developers of the **consumer service** to utilize some web-portal or some other provider-specific method to first _authenticate_ themselves (usually by registering real accounts), obtaining some sort of _API key_, and feeding that _API key_ into the *SDKs* they utilize to communicate with **provider** APIs.

-this method involves authenticating accounts bound to developer/maintainers of **consumer services** instead of the **services** themselves, and these maintainers might use the same authentication credentials (_API key_) for a multitude of their **services**. subsequently, it bears several issues:
+this method involves authenticating accounts bound to developer/maintainers of **consumer services** instead of the **services** themselves, and these maintainers might use the same authentication credentials (_API key_) for a multitude of their **services**. subsequently, it leads to several issues:

 1. there is no isolation in communication criteria of different **consumer services**, for example usage limits, allocated resources, etc. this can for example cause developers of one **consumer service** inadvarently breaking functionality of another **service** sharing the _API key_.
 1. *API keys* are granted towards people, which are not necessarily bound to a specific **consumer** **service** for all of its lifetime, partially delegating the security of the *API keys* to HR processes within the larger maintainer entity. occasionally **provider services** do offer work-arounds for this issue, however that translates into increased development and maintenance costs for developers of **provider services**.
 1. the current method is by no means interoperable, which translates into higher costs for developer/maintainers of **consumer services**.

-additionally, in most cases that involve some financial transaction in exchange for provided services, the cost for the **consumer** would be tied in some way to the number of _API calls_ they make to the the **provider**, for calculating which they should also completely rely on the truthfulness of the **provider**. even in case of truthful providers, this will at least affect the incentives of the providers to maintain and/or improve the quality and reliability of their usage measurement mechanisms. this would also in-turn fallback on the credibility of the provider entity, increasing the entry barrier for service providers to be able to offer services feasibly in the market.

 ## Authorized Integration